man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 ## 6. Setup and Teardown
-At times, we might need to do something before or after each test runs. `jest` provides us helpers to handle this kind of situation.
+At times, we might need to do something before or after each test case runs. `jest` provides us helpers to handle this kind of situation.

-### 1. Repeating functions for each test
+### 1. Run a function after or before each test case
-To run a function repeatedly after or before a test runs, we could leverage: `beforeEach` & `afterEach` functions.
-These 2 functions only have interaction with tests inside the file where they are defined.
+To run a function after or before a test case runs, we could utilize: `beforeEach` & `afterEach` functions. `beforeEach` & `afterEach` only have effects inside the file where they are defined.

 **Examples**:

-1. Create a file named `index.js`:
+**1**.
+Here in a `index.js` file, i defined 2 functions, `preTesting` running before a test case runs and `postTesting` running after a test case runs:
 ```js
 export  const  preTesting  = () =>  console.log('start testing');

 export  const  postTesting  = () =>  console.log('testing done');
 ```

-2. Create a test file named `index.test.js` & start testing:
+**2**.
+Then i have a `index.test.js` file:

+When this file is tested, the `preTesting` function will run before both `testing 1` & `testing 2` test cases.
+The same is applied to the `postTesting` function.

 ```js
 import { preTesting, postTesting, get } from  '../test-jest/demoSetUpNtearDown';